WHAT IS STRATEGY EXECUTION

 The Executive Blind Spot: Ignoring Strategy Execution Gaps

-Most executives and C-Suite leaders have either not recognized or are actively ignoring that their organizations suffer from sub-optimal strategy execution capabilities, which erode business value and undermine overall performance.
+Most executives and C-Suite leaders have either not recognized or are actively ignoring the fact that sub-optimal Strategy Execution capabilities are impacting financial results, market position, and long-term success.

-It is critical that executives acknowledge this reality and make it an urgent priority to develop their organization’s strategy execution muscle.
-By investing in robust capabilities, leaders can reclaim lost value, drive superior business outcomes, and ensure their strategic vision translates into tangible results.
+By investing in robust capabilities, organizations can reclaim lost value, and ensure their strategic vision translates into tangible results.

 Strategy Execution Overview

-It requires integrating disconnected yet interrelated processes—strategic portfolio management, business and enterprise architecture, project execution, and change management—into a cohesive operating model.
+Effective Strategy Execution hinges on optimizing and integrating five critical processes—strategic portfolio management, business architecture, enterprise architecture, project execution, and change management—into a cohesive operating model, as strategy execution lies at the nexus where these disciplines converge.

-Effective strategy execution hinges on optimizing and integrating five critical processes—strategic portfolio management, business architecture, enterprise architecture, project execution, and change management—into a cohesive operating model, as strategy execution lies at the nexus where these disciplines converge.
-When matured independently by responsible teams or functions, without a cohesive strategy execution framework, these processes often compete due to overlapping capabilities, leading to inefficiencies and misalignment.
+When matured independently by responsible teams or functions, without a cohesive strategy execution framework, these processes often compete due to overlapping capabilities leading to inefficiencies and misalignment.
 The key lies in optimizing, integrating, and personalizing these processes to align with an organization’s unique culture and industry, creating a tailored operating model that drives strategic execution.
-The following capabilities form the foundation for this model:

 -